Power-Expected-Posterior Priors for Generalized Linear Models: Illustrative Examples

 In this first example we consider two simulation scenarios for logistic and Poisson regression, presented in \cite{Hansen_Yu_2003} and \cite{Chen_etal_2008}, respectively.
 Both of these scenarios are also considered by \cite{Li_Clyde_2015}.
 The number of predictors is $p=5$ in the logistic model and $p=3$ in the Poisson model, where each predictor is drawn from a standard normal distribution with pairwise correlations given by

 Concerning the correlations between covariates we examine two cases: (i) independent predictors ($r=0$) and (ii) correlated predictors ($r=0.75$).
 In addition, four sparsity scenarios are assumed; the true data-generating models are summarized in Table \ref{Simulation1}.
 For the logistic case we use the same sample size as in \cite{Hansen_Yu_2003}, namely $n=100$, but with lower effects in order to reflect more realistic values of odds ratios.
 Given the coefficients in Table \ref{Simulation1}, the odds ratios are approximately equal to 2, 2.5 and 3.5 for the sparse, medium and full models, respectively.
 For the Poisson simulation we use the same regression coefficients as in \cite{Chen_etal_2008}, but with sample size equal to $n=100$.
 Each simulation is repeated 100 times.
+Since the number of predictors in both regression models is small, we assign a uniform prior on model space as given in \eqref{uniform_model}.